Departmental Honors Program

 Students who successfully complete the program will earn an " Honors" or " Highest Honors" notation on their diploma.
 Departmental Honors Students will earn 12 units of credit toward graduation for completing this program.
 If the entire series is completed, the last of these 4-unit courses can count as a Psychology Elective.
 Psychobiology and Cognitive Science majors may petition for elective credit if their research aligns with their major.
 Cognitive Science majors may alternatively use the last of the 4-unit courses towards one of their fieldwork/research course requirements.

-- The application will available during Spring Quarter.
+- The application will available during Spring 2022.

-- Find a Psychology Faculty Advisor who will sponsor your research project for the 2020-2021 year.
-They must be Psychology Department Ladder Faculty.
-Your sponsor needs to be available during Summer 2020 to provide assistance with the IRB process.
+- Find a Psychology Faculty Advisor who will sponsor your research project for the 2022-2023 year.
+They must be Psychology Department Faculty who are listed HERE.
+Faculty not listed on this document will not be eligible to serve as advisors for this program.
+Your sponsor needs to be available during Summer 2021 to provide assistance with the IRB process.
 You must secure a Faculty Advisor prior to submitting your application.

 - You do not need to have a full project organized when applying, but you should have a general topic in mind, a tentative plan, and you should select a faculty member in an area related to your topic.
-The following list can help you get started: Psychology Faculty
+The following list can help you get started: Psychology Faculty.
+Please make sure to note who is eligible to serve as an advisor by using this list.

 - Part of the application includes a projected time line for the completion of your project and thesis paper.
 Your advisor will help you estimate these dates before you submit your application.